js302/ReStore/docs/architecture/configuration-state.md

 | `lastBackupTime` | Timestamp of last backup operation                 |
 | `backupHistory`  | Map of directory → list of backups                 |
 | `fileMetadata`   | Map of file path → metadata (size, hash, modified) |

+Important note: `backupType = Differential` currently means "select whole files changed since the last full backup for that watched directory".
+The persisted runtime state does not currently store or apply binary file patches in the live backup path.

 ### Backup Groups